 I also bought ceramic blades.
 While these are prone to chipping and snapping, used property they will outlast steel blades for general cutting.

-I'm beginning to think that this will be my favorite gadget for 2020.
+I'm beginning to think this is my favorite gadget.

 Fragile USB-C connectors.
 USB-C connectors that cling on enough to allow my MacBook to be pulled off a table and placed into Isaac Newton's cold, indifferent hands.